-Tour Sri Lanka in the month of Asia for a spetacularl, cultural and sacred celebration.
+Tour Sri Lanka in the month of August for a spectacular, sacred celebration.
 Experience the vibrant event of Kandy Perahera, the festival of Buddha’s tooth.

 Deemed one of the world’s best festivals, Sri Lanka’s hill capital, Kandy, will be lit up in all its glory with an exuberant and magnificent street procession that has barely changed in centuries.